Juan-Moctezuma/Weather_Data_Engineering_Project/README.md

 7. Visual Studio Code (Main Programming Tool)
 8. Tableau Public (data visualization tool)

-### Outcomes
+## Outcomes
 1. Data integration - Real world 'ETL' processes applied
 2. Data Management - Planning the flow of data and basic data architecture
 3. Dashboard - Visual representation of real-time weather results ('snapshot') provided by the author's code
 4. Programming - Python 3 (language used to build and compile the rest of the tools) & PostgreSQL (for database design and results' verification)
-5. Project Management - Planning which tools and techniques to use for the completion of the engineering project
+5. Project Management - Planning which tools and techniques to use for the completion of the engineering project and deliverable (dashboard)